farzana-zaki/Gemini-Explorer/README.md

 ## Mission Scenario

-Develop a chat interface using Streamlit to integrate with Google's cutting-edge large language model, Gemini, providing an accessible platform to explore and demonstrate the capabilities of advanced language model applications.
-This project aims to serve as an educational and practical introduction to the fusion of large language models and user-friendly interfaces.
+Develop a chat interface using Streamlit to integrate with Google's cutting-edge large language model, Gemini.
+This project aims to provide an accessible platform to explore and demonstrate the capabilities of advanced language model applications.
+It also aims to serve as an educational and practical introduction to the fusion of large language models and user-friendly interfaces.

 ## Mission Workflow